On the Convergence of the ELBO to Entropy Sums: Equality to Entropy Sums at Stationary Points

-{}We can now state and prove the main result. \ \\[-1ex] \begin{theorem} (Equality to Entropy Sums) \end{theorem} \defStart{}If $\pPsi(\zVec)$ and $\pT(\xVec\,|\,\zVec)$ is an EF generative model (Definition~\ref{def:EF_Gen_Model}) that fulfills the parameterization criterion of Definition~\ref{def:Param_Crit} then at all stationary points of the ELBO (\ref{EqnFFStandardKL}) it applies that \\[2mm] The first summand of the ELBO in Eqn.\,\ref{EqnFFMain} is already given in the form of an (average) entropy ($\FF_1(\Phi) = \frac{1}{N}\sum_{n} \HH[\qPhiN(\zVec)]$).
+{}We can now state and prove the main result. \ \\[-1ex] \begin{mytheorem}[Equality to Entropy Sums] If $\pPsi(\zVec)$ and $\pT(\xVec\,|\,\zVec)$ is an EF generative model (Definition~\ref{def:EF_Gen_Model}) that fulfills the parameterization criterion of Definition~\ref{def:Param_Crit} then at all stationary points of the ELBO (\ref{EqnFFStandardKL}) it applies that \end{mytheorem} \begin{proof} The first summand of the ELBO in Eqn.\,\ref{EqnFFMain} is already given in the form of an (average) entropy ($\FF_1(\Phi) = \frac{1}{N}\sum_{n} \HH[\qPhiN(\zVec)]$).
 To prove the claim of Theorem~\ref{th:Sum_of_Entr}, we will (at stationary points) show equality to entropies for the second and the third summand of Eqn.\,\ref{EqnFFMain}; and we will show equality to the corresponding entropies separately for the two terms.

 \ \\ \underline{$\FF_2(\Phi,\PsiVec)$ at stationary points}\\[1ex] {}We have assumed that the generative model is an EF generative model.
 Therefore we can rewrite $\FF_2(\Phi,\PsiVec)$ of Eqn.\,\ref{EqnFFTwo} using the reparameterization of $p_{\PsiVec}(\zVec)$ in terms of the exponential family distribution $p_{\zetaVec(\PsiVec)}(\zVec)$: